Almerc/almerc.github.io/_posts/2016-03-28-MiniGreenHouse.md

 title: DIY Mini Greenhouse
 ---

 Giving an old TV stand a second life by turning it into a mini greenhouse.
+Perfect project for a long Easter weekend.

 ![Greenhouse]({{ site.baseurl }}/images/GreenHouse/DSC_0608.JPG "GStart" )